-How will I know if I am due dividend payments?
+How will I know if I am due to dividend payments?

-Your stockbroker should give you a e-dividends calendar to show when dividends are due for a particular share.
+Your stock broker should give you an e-dividends calendar to show when dividends are due for a particular share.

-Are commissions and other fees similar the same for each share?
+Are commissions and other fees similar to the same for each share?

 Commissions usually vary on the volume you will be buying, rather than the share price of the company.

-Can the stockbroker recommend me shares to invest in?
+Can the stock broker recommend shares to invest in?